Use translation dictionary to customize strings

 For example, this approach is used in the Magento Luma theme.
 It has the

-<Magento_Luma_theme_dir>/i18n/en_US.csv file, where the left column contains the default values (keys), and the right columns contains the values to be used instead when the Luma theme is applied:
+<Magento_Luma_theme_dir>/i18n/en_US.csv file, where the left column contains the default values (keys), and the right column contains the values to be used instead when the Luma theme is applied:

 It is important to remember that if you generate a dictionary for your theme using the i18n tool with the conventional names and locations for the dictionary, the existing dictionary gets overwritten.